-Tea Stories is “a unique exploration of Japanese tea culture, featuring the personal narratives of individuals whose lives are deeply rooted in the world of tea…Stories include the experiences and daily lives of individuals, mostly based around the Kyoto and Shizuoka prefectures, which are both important regions for tea production.”
+Tea Stories is “a unique exploration of Japanese tea culture, featuring the personal narratives of individuals whose lives are deeply rooted in tea…Stories include individuals’ experiences and daily lives, mostly based around the Kyoto and Shizuoka prefectures, which are both important regions for tea production.”

 Have a look at Lisa’s Books About Travel of Christmas Past: